-A skilled worker is a person whose occupation needs the formal education or some specialized training and whose occupation or job falls under the NOC skill types 0 or A or B. NOC means national occupational classification which is a list of occupations that are eligible for the work permits to work in Canada.
+A skilled worker is a person whose occupation needs formal education or some specialized training and whose occupation or job falls under the NOC skill types 0 or A, or B. NOC means national occupational classification, which is a list of occupations that are eligible for work permits to work in Canada.

-Federal skilled worker in short FSW, is chosen as a permanent resident depending on the ability of the person to settle in Canada.
+Federal skilled worker, in short FSW, is chosen as a permanent resident depending on the ability of the person to settle in Canada.
 The FSW should be able to take part in the economy of Canada.
-The following are the factors that are considered by the immigration department to select the federal skilled worker as permanent resident:
+The following are the factors that are considered by the Immigration Department to select a federal skilled worker as a permanent resident:

 - Language skills- English or French language skills

 - Some other factors that support the person’s ability to prosper in Canada.

 The rules that are applied to select the federal skilled worker will change from time to time without any prior notice.
 If you are interested in applying under the FSW program, you always keep up to date with changes so that your application is not affected.

 Step by step on how to file a federal skilled worker application: